What is Hardware Tracking? Implement a Tracking System

 To implement hardware tracking effectively, it's important to follow best practices that cover everything from data collection to lifecycle management.
 Here are the key practices to consider:

-1. Centralize data in one system: It's critical to have a single system that consolidates all hardware data.
-A centralized system ensures that all stakeholders have access to up-to-date information, which reduces the risk of errors and allows for better decision-making.
+1. Centralize data in one system: A centralized system ensures that all stakeholders have access to up-to-date information, which reduces the risk of errors and allows for better decision-making.

 2. Automate wherever possible: Manually tracking hardware can lead to errors and wasted time.
 Automation tools can help reduce the burden on your IT team by automatically collecting data on hardware status, usage, and location.